 Significantly, Alibaba is increasingly mimicking search engines' keyword ranking systems.
 For some time, it's been possible to position your products on the first page of buyer search results for a contract period (rather than a PPC model).
 But in March, Ali-Advance, a "pay-for-performance" keyword bidding system, was launched.
 This enables businesses to target their product listings to the top five rankings.

 You can also use it for keyword research for "international English" to discover how your potential customers describe items in English they'd like to buy from you.

 Useful in various ways to undertake cultural research and comparisons, the site also has a wealth of resources in English about managing global trade, ranging from dealing with suppliers, documents, and payments, through to logistics and shipping, as well as finding a market in the first place.
 Its forums cover traders discussing how to get a response from business partners and other cultural issues receiving direct feedback from businesses located in the market.

 And Alibaba's global rollout isn't over yet.
 Following its Hong Kong IPO in November 2007, Alibaba has a strong bank balance.
 Announcing its first quarter figures for 2009, the company revealed cash reserves of more than $1 billion, giving it scope for widening its brand awareness and appeal or for making large acquisitions.

 So, watch this space for new developments from this monolithic global site with deep pockets, strong leadership, huge ambitions, and an eagle eye on what you're doing.

 Andy Atkins-Krüger is off this week.
-Today's column ran earlier on Search Engine Watch.
+This column was originally published on July 29, 2009.